 Alumina has a very high melting temperature (about 2000C) and alumina ceramics can maintain up to 90% of their strength above 1100C.
 They are thus employed in many refractory materials (i.e. Calcium Aluminate Cements have PCEs above cone 35) and used to make parts that must withstand high temperature.

-Calcined (or alpha) alumina is made by calcining a source alumina powder at 1200-1300C to convert it to pure Al2O3.
-This is the densest and most stable crystalline form of alumina.
+Calcined (or alpha) alumina is made by roasting a source alumina powder at 1200-1300C to convert it to pure Al2O3 (when calcined near 2000C large hexagonal, elongated tablet shaped crystals form as "Tabular Alumina").
+The alpha form is the densest and most stable crystalline form of alumina.
 It is insoluble in water but is soluble in hydrofluoric acid and potassium bisulfate.
-When nearly 100% of the material converts to the large hexagonal, elongated tablet shaped crystals associated with the alpha phase, the product is referred to as "Tabular Alumina".
 Unground calcined aluminas are typically 100-300 mesh, but much finer grades (often called "Ground Alumina") are produced by milling.
 Calcined aluminas are available in numerous grades based on the heat treatment applied, crystal size, soda content, and degree of thermal conversion to alpha phase.
 Soda content is a major factor in determining the final use (low soda materials are used for electronic applications, medium soda for electrical insulation and porcelains, high soda for glass, glaze, fiberglass and electrical porcelain).

 Some exceptionally fine 'super ground' grades are available which can be made into casting slurries of very high specific gravity and which cast well with very low shrinkage (even though alumina powder is not a plastic material).
 Deflocculation can be achieved using a low pH (3.5-4.5) positive anion mechanism employing hydrochloric or nitric acid, a high pH (11-12) cation mechanism with alkali hydroxide salt additions, or with the addition of standard alkali polyelectrolyte dispersants.
 With the addition of organic binders, alumina bodies can be cast and pressed into a wide variety of shapes requiring heat and abrasion resistance.
 Alumina parts are then sintered to permit discrete crystals to react with each other to form larger ones.
 Coorstek AD-94 is an example of a very high alumina content body, they publish alot of physical data about the material.